alanreidt/range-slider-component/README.md

 ##### Input/Output type details
 `values` option is handled identically to `boundaries`, but, as it has more values to deal with, there is additional information you need to know.

-*The first* difference is if input value lies in the middle of 2 current values, then the bigger one will be changed.
+*The first* difference is if input value lay in the middle of 2 current values, then the bigger one would be changed.

-And *the second* is that you can pass an array up to current values length (excessed will be ignored) — it will change all the closest values to the inputted ones.
+And *the second* is that you can pass an array up to current values quantity (excessed would be ignored) — it will change all the closest values to the passed ones.

-*restrictions*: only positive and negative numbers are allowed.
+*restrictions*: only positive and negative integer numbers are allowed.

 ##### Auto correction
 This value is always corrected to accordance with `step` option.
-If it doesn't correspond — the closest divisible by the `step` will be assigned.
+If it didn't correspond — the closest divisible by the `step` would be assigned.

 #### step
 ##### Input/Output type details
-*restrictions*: value from `1` to `Range (Max − Min values)` (`1 <= value <= Range`) is allowed.
+*restrictions*: the value from `1` to `Range (Max − Min values)` (`1 <= value <= Range`) is allowed.

 ##### Auto correction
 The value is always corrected to accordance with `boundaries` option.
-The division of `boundaries` difference by `step` should have no remainder, otherwise it will be assigned to the closest possible one.
+The division of `boundaries` difference by `step` should have no remainder, otherwise it would be assigned to the closest possible one.

 #### orientation
 ##### API setOptions
-`orientation` option is closed for an *update*, as this operation requires repaint of a web-page.
+`orientation` option is closed for an *update*, as this operation requires repaint of a web page.

-You can accomplish desired result by using *API create method* along with `'update'` event, instead.
+You can accomplish a desired result by using *API create method* along with `'update'` event, instead.

 #### hasTooltips
 ##### API setOptions